rasikasri/ppl_london/README.md

 # ppl_london
 Spring Boot REST API to search people living in given city or within given number of miles.
-This api connects to https://bpdts-test-app.herokuapp.com/ get the data feed.
+This api connects to https://bpdts-test-app.herokuapp.com/ to get the data feed.

 ## Versions